SALP Chapter 5

 Why are you—

-Hair with soft curls and a dark color, a neat forehead and eyebrows drawn as if perfectly sketched, a straight nose bridge, and... violet eyes.
+Softly curling dark hair, a neat forehead and well-drawn eyebrows, a straight nose bridge, and... violet eyes.

 "...Vigo?"

-The moment she unconsciously whispered that name, the man's eyes flicked toward her.
-But immediately, as if nothing had happened, they faced forward again.
+The moment she whispered that name without meaning to, the man's eyes flicked toward her.
+But immediately they faced forward again as though nothing had happened.

-Lanthe asked again, but neither confirmation nor denial came.
-The man simply walked, his mouth firmly shut as if he couldn't hear her words.
+Lanthe asked again, but neither affirmation nor denial came back.
+The man just walked on with his mouth firmly shut as though he couldn't hear her.

 Member discussion